marcos-ro/password-manager/README.md

 # About

-password-manager is a simple way to record and store your password accounts, this application not send any data to INTERNET, all data are stored in local, your passwords are encrypted using AES algorithm.
+password-manager is a simple way to record and store your password accounts, this application not send any data to internet, all data are stored in local, your passwords are encrypted using AES algorithm.

 ## Screenshots